Anivishy/DynamoChess/FEEDBACK-1.md

   understand what your discoveries have been so far!
 * Teja, I don't see much activity from you.
 What's going on?
 I'm marking your contribution down to 6/10, but if I've somehow missed the work you've done, please let me know!

+## Update

+* Teja, thanks for pointing out the Jupyter notebook in which you sketched out the minimax algorithm.
+I've updated your score to 10/10.